sergey21000/llama-cpp-py/README.md

 ## Troubleshooting

 If the server fails to start or behaves unexpectedly, check the following:
-- Check that the model path or URL in `llama.env` is correct
+- Check that the model path or URL in `.llama.env` is correct
 - Verify that the port is not already in use
 - Try setting `verbose=True` to see server logs
 ```python